Mila Kunis: Personal life

 In 2016, Kunis, while pregnant with her second child, undertook the surprise renovation of her parents' condominium, over a six-week period, which was documented for My HouzzTV.
-She had grown up in the 'condo' from the age of 9, with her older brother and her hard working parents.
+She had grown up in the condominium from the age of nine, along with her older brother and her parents.
+In April 2020, Kunis and Kutcher developed their own wine, named Quarantine Wine, with 100% of the proceeds going to give aid during the COVID-19 pandemic.
+The following year, they launched Outside Wine, a blend of red wine, whose profits would benefit The Skate Park Project and Thorn.org.